 For the Whole Gunfight at the O.K.
 Corral Story – Click Here

 Ike Clanton soon filed a complaint with the court.
-A warrant was issued for the arrest of Wyatt Earp and Doc Holliday.
-The other Earps had been seriously injured, and weren’t then charged.
+A warrant was issued to arrest Wyatt Earp and Doc Holliday.
+The other Earps were seriously injured, and weren’t then charged.

-In mid January of 1882, Johnny Ringo, friend of the Cow-boys, accosted Doc Holliday.
+In mid January 1882, Johnny Ringo, friend of the Cow-boys, accosted Doc Holliday.
 Ringo was pretty drunk, and Doc wasn’t that sober!
 Ringo challenged Doc to a shoot-out.
 Doc’s good friend Wyatt was near-by.
 He interceded, along with Marshal James Flynn.
 The two were separated.
 That ended it for the time being.5

-About the end of the first week of April 1882, Doc Holliday headed out of Arizona.
-The member's of Wyatt Earp’s posse were along.
-They knew it was in their best interests to leave Arizona Territory.
+About the first week of April 1882, Doc Holliday headed out of Arizona.
+Wyatt Earp’s posse was along.
+They knew their best interests were to leave Arizona Territory.

 They entered New Mexico Territory.

-They spent their first night in Silver City.
+Spending their first night in Silver City.

 They each went their separate ways.
 Wyatt went to Gunnison Colorado, while Doc Holliday went to Denver.7 In late May, Arizona put an extradition effort through to Colorado.
 Doc Holliday was arrested.